rfo909/CFT/doc/Reference.md

-External commands are managed by the internal CFT shell command parser, and so support the same notation as the other shell commands, for using output from expressions, looking up symbols and referring data from result of previous command:
+External commands are managed by the internal CFT shell command parser, and so support the same notation as the other shell commands, for using output from expressions, looking up symbols and referring data from result of previous command.
+Here we use the external command "scp" (secure copy) to illustrate

 ```
-scp %x user@host:.
+scp %x user@host:.               # symbol lookup
-scp (GetThatFile) user@host:.
+scp (GetThatFile) user@host:.    # CFT expression

 ls
-scp :4 user@host:.
+scp :4 user@host:.               # last-value indexed reference
 ```

 ### External program in current dir

-The syntax ./xxx or .\xxx is reserved to mean running an external program, and not, as with other commands starting with a dot, to repeat the previous interactive command.
+If a command starts with .\x or ./x depending on OS, this is taken to mean running a program ("x") found at some path, starting in current directory, instead of interpreting the dot to mean repeat last command.

+The same goes for ..\something or ../something.

 ## Background jobs